mollywangup/blog/content/en/posts/shortcodes.md

   console.log('Hello World!');
   ```

-  ⚠️Becareful that the content in the tab should be different from each other.
+  ⚠️️Becareful that the content in the tab should be different from each other.
 The tab makes unique id hashes depending on the tab contents.
 So, If you just copy-paste the tabs with multiple times, since it has the same contents, the tab will not work.

   {{< /tab >}}
   {{< tab >}}